-Affected individuals were similar to gamblers in terms of medical problems, state of health, insurance status, and access to healthcare.
-However, affected individuals smoked less and drank alcohol less frequently than gamblers, and at rates similar to the general population.
+Affected individuals were similar to gamblers in terms of alcohol use, medical problems, insurance status, and access to healthcare.
+However, affected individuals reported better health than gamblers.
+They smoked less frequently than gamblers, and at rates similar to the general population.